php-pecl/ProjectCoordination/change_resource_to_specific_type.md

 These replacement classes aren't required to have any methods available on them; it would be fine for them to just be used to define specific types, and isn't required to make them use inheritance.

+## BC Impact

+The backwards compatibility breaks from the conversion of the resource type to object is considered minimal, as the BC breaks are limited to code using the ``is_resource()`` and ``get_resource_type()`` functions.
+This is due that a resource is produced as a return value from a function and passed as a parameter to all relevant functions.
+This means that these changes can occur in between minor version as can be seens with the resource to object migration for the Hash extension in PHP 7.2.
+[1]

 # General plan